Bratwurst and Butternut Squash Stew

 A hearty, warming dish filled with flavorful sausage and fresh veggies.

 What to buy: Bratwurst is widely available, but if you can’t find it or don’t like it, just use another fresh sausage you like.
+Or you can make your own bratwurst.

 - 1 (1-pound) butternut squash